neverchanje/chgcap-rs/README.md

 # chgcap - Change-Data-Capture Connectors Library

 chgcap is an open-source library for Change-Data-Capture (CDC).
-Written in Rust, it is designed to be a drop-in replacement for Debezium, providing an alternative to the Java-based ecosystem and allowing for native CDC without relying on third parties such as Kafka Connect.
+Written in Rust, it is designed to be a drop-in replacement for Debezium, providing an alternative to the Java-based ecosystem.
 We initially focus on the Rust API, but will consider other language bindings if there are many requests for them.

 ## Features